 The company was first formed in January 1979 in

-Burton on Trent, (The First 'Flying Gate' is shown above, a larger photo is
+Burton on Trent, (The First 'Flying Gate' is shown above, a larger version of the image is

-available in the photo's section) moving to its present location in 1984.
+available in the photo gallery) moving to its present location in 1984.
 At

 one of those moments of lapses I had the idea of building frames, along side